librenms/librenms/doc/API/Bills.md

 ### `get_bill_graph`

-Retrieve a graph associated with a bill
+Retrieve a graph image associated with a bill.

+NB: The graphs returned from this will always be png as they do not come from rrdtool, even if you have SVG set.

 Route: `/api/v0/bills/:id/graphs/:graph_type